Electoral history of Justin Trudeau: Summary

+Although Trudeau was successful in leading the party in three general elections, a political crisis led to Trudeau's retirement early in 2025.
+He was succeeded by Mark Carney as prime minister and Liberal leader.
+Trudeau remained a Member of Parliament and sat as a Liberal back-bencher in the House of Commons until the 2025 general election, when he retired from politics.

 Federal general elections: 2015 to 2021

 Trudeau led the Liberal Party in three general elections.
 He won three (2015, 2019 and 2021).
 He won a majority government in the 2015 election, and two minority governments in the 2019 and 2021 elections.

 Federal general election: 2015

-Trudeau led the Liberals in the 2015 election from third place in the House of Commons at dissolution to win a majority government, defeating incumbent Prime Minister Stephen Harper and the Conservatives.
+In his first general election as a party leader, Trudeau led the Liberals from third place in the House of Commons at dissolution to win a majority government, defeating incumbent Prime Minister Stephen Harper and the Conservatives.